 The features of this product include 360° coverage, ensuring your sides and back are hidden from prying eyes, and fabric that is thick enough to not be see through while still offering breathability.
 This poncho is great for the breastfeeding mother who is looking for subtlety when nursing in public.

 Another name that is well known amongst nursing mothers, the Udder Cover nursing cover boasts a rigid, open neckline and 100% cotton material.
 With its size, being more on the short and narrow side, this cover would likely be more suitable to the pumping mother.

 Knowing you are going to be nursing (pumping and/or breastfeeding) every couple of hours means that public nursing will be unavoidable.
 With this in mind, you are going to want a good cover that will keep you comfortable, covered, and modest.

-My recommendation to you is the Now Born nursing cover.
-It hits all the points on our list: breathable material (100% organic cotton), full coverage (dual straps to hold it in place), stress-free (open neckline to give you eye contact with your baby), packability (an easy storage pouch), and easy maintenance (machine washable).
+Both of these hit all the points on our list: breathable material (100% organic cotton), full coverage (dual straps to hold it in place), stress-free (open neckline to give you eye contact with your baby), packability (an easy storage pouch), and easy maintenance (machine washable).

 The biggest problem is deciding on the pattern that I like the most!

 Nursing in public can be uncomfortable enough with your own self-consciousness without all the unwanted looks.
 This nursing cover will help you feel comfortable and covered, and eventually, you will get used to nursing in public.

 It will become second nature, and both you and your baby will be thankful for the ability to enjoy some bonding time together, even while out on the town.